koii-network/ezsandbox/Lesson 2/PartII.md

 # Part II.
-Writing Networking Tasks
+Writing a Networking Task

 Now that you've got a basic understanding of how networking is done in the Node, it's time for deploy your own task that utilizes REST APIs!